Innovative and non-invasive: cardiac computed tomography

-Nowadays the individual risks can easily be assessed and treated in time by cardiac computed tomography.
-For an examination in our modern 64-slice cardiac CT scanners makes it possible to rule out or detect dangerous coronary artery calcification (calcium scoring) or constriction (coronary angiography) with high diagnostic accuracy in just minutes.
+Nowadays calcifications of the coronary arteries can easily be assessed and treated in time by cardiac computed tomography.
+For an examination in our modern cardiac CT scanners makes it possible to detect dangerous coronary artery calcification (calcium scoring) or constriction (coronary angiography) with high diagnostic accuracy in just minutes.
 A cardiac catheter examination via a puncture in the groin with the associated risks (such as cardiac arrhythmia, heart attack, vessel injuries as well as bleeding) is thus no longer necessary in many cases.

 Heart attacks usually come on without warning.
 Timely screening examinations are particularly important for patients with an increased risk.